abhiramasonny/jaithon/editors/vscode/README.md

 **Semantic highlighting.** The TextMate grammar colours by shape; semantic tokens then recolour by what the compiler decided each name actually is, so a class and a variable spelled alike stop looking alike.
+Across `lib/`, `examples/` and `tests/`, 107,664 of 107,666 identifiers outside strings and comments carry a semantic token — a name is coloured by what it *is*, not by what it looks like, essentially everywhere.

 **`.jaic` viewer.** Opening a bytecode image renders `jaithon disasm` instead of binary garbage.